pm4js/pm4js-core/DOCS.md

 The methods of this class are:
 * **setSource(id)**: sets the node with the given identifier as source of the current edge.
 * **setTarget(id)**: sets the node with the given identifier as target of the current edge.

+### Importing BPMN

+A BPMN diagram can be imported from the contents of a **.bpmn** file as follows:
+**let bpmnGraph = BpmnImporter.apply(content);**
+Practical example:
+**$.get("trial.bpmn", function(content) {
+let bpmnGraph = BpmnImporter.apply(content);
+console.log(bpmnGraph);
+});**

+### Exporting BPMN

+A BPMN diagram can be exported into the contents of a **.bpmn** file as follows:
+**let xmlStri = BpmnExporter.apply(bpmnGraph);**

+### Converting a BPMN to an accepting Petri net

+Petri nets are useful diagrams for conformance checking purposes, hence it might be necessary to convert the BPMN diagrams to Petri nets if conformance checking becomes necessary.
+This is actually implemented for diagrams containing tasks and exclusive/inclusive gateways.

+To convert a BPMN diagram to an accepting Petri net, the following method can be used:
+**let acceptingPetriNet = BpmnToPetriNetConverter.apply(bpmnGraph)**

+### Converting an accepting Petri net to BPMN

+While Petri nets are of high utility in process mining, BPMN diagrams are more interesting for a business.
+Hence, in some contexts the conversion of Petri net to BPMN diagrams may be useful.

+To convert a workflow net (a sub-class of Petri nets) to a BPMN diagram, the following method can be used:
+**let bpmnGraph = WfNetToBpmnConverter.apply(acceptingPetriNet)**

+As important point to mention, the automatic layouting of the BPMN diagrams is still missing from the library.

 # Algorithms